TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Conclusion

 \section{Conclusion}

-We introduced \textsc{TIIF-Bench}, a comprehensive and hierarchical benchmark designed to assess the instruction-following capabilities of T2I models.
-TIIF-Bench encompassed diverse combinations of concepts, as well as comprehensive evaluation dimensions, especially along text rendering, style control, and designer-level prompts.
-Additionally, we propose a fine-grained evaluation methodology leveraging the world knowledge embedded in VLMs, along with GNED, a new metric specifically developed to assess text rendering quality.
-Extensive experiments were conducted to analyze instruction-following behaviors of current T2I models during image generation.
-Our findings provide valuable insights for future development of T2I systems.
+We introduce \textsc{TIIF-Bench}, a comprehensive and hierarchical benchmark for evaluating the instruction-following capabilities of text-to-image (T2I) models.
+TIIF-Bench covers diverse concept combinations and multiple evaluation dimensions, including text rendering, style control, and designer-level prompts.
+To enable reliable and fine-grained evaluation, we explore the paradigm of using VLMs as automated evaluators and develop a reproducible reasoning-based evaluator, termed \textbf{TIIF Evaluator}.
+We further propose GNED for evaluating text rendering quality, and provide high-quality aspect-ratio-diverse reference images for style control prompts.
+Extensive experiments on TIIF-Bench reveal key patterns in how current T2I models follow complex instructions during image generation, offering useful insights for future T2I research.

 \textbf{Limitations}.
 Despite TIIF-Bench's advantages over existing benchmarks, there remain some limitations.
 First, the prompts contain mainly common objects.
 In future work, we will include obscure vocabulary or rare objects to further challenge the instruction following capability of T2I models.
 Second, currently, all prompts are in English.
 Incorporating linguistic diversity is an important direction for future work.
 Last but not least, how could stylistic variations (\textit{e.g.}, formal vs. conversational) impact model performance is not considered yet.
 An investigation on this problem may offer valuable insight in practical applications.